hpc-carpentry/hpc-carpentry.github.io/_posts/2019/12/2019-12-20-regional-coordinators-gratitudes.md

 title: "We Appreciate the Regional Coordinators!"
 date: 2019-12-20
 time: "00:00:00"
-tags: ["Green Stickies", "Regional Coordinators", "Workshops"]
+tags: ["Green Stickies", "Carpentries Regional Coordinators", "Workshops"]
 ---

 How did [The Carpentries](https://carpentries.org) oversee 543 workshops globally this year?!
 Two words….
 [Regional Coordinators](https://carpentries.org/regionalcoordinators/)!
 Around the world, Carpentries workshops are organised by a team of eight Regional Coordinators.